Characters of the Art of Fighting series: Sinclair

 Sinclair (シンクレア) is Wyler's bodyguard.
 Though she pretends to encourage him in his experiments, she secretly wants him to stop them.
 She has a flashy sword fighting style reminiscent of Indian swordsmanship.

-Wyler
+Tom Wyler

-Wyler (ワイラー) is the final boss in Art of Fighting 3.
+Tom Wyler (トム・ワイラー) is the final boss in Art of Fighting 3.
 He works on perfecting a powerful elixir that was originally developed by his father and Freia Lawrence's father.
 However, when their partnership fell part, Freia's father took the essential data needed to complete the elixir and left it with Freia, having realized the dangerous effects that would cause to its user.
 Wyler blames this action for his father becoming destitute and eventually dying, and begins seeking Freia so he can complete the elixir.
 Upon completing the elixir, it transforms him into a Hulk-like man.
 However, the after-effect of the elixir worn off when he being defeated regress his mind to his childhood self, leaving Freia to stay nursing him back to health, in hopes to reform him.